- What is the time commitment for my son/daughter in Shooting Sports?

 - Are there events or shooting disciplines in which my son/daughter will be required to participate?

-First year members must complete the first 4 firearm safety and familiarization meetings; other than that, no. Even at the first four meetings, new members will begin shooting air rifles with their own individual coach by their side the very first day.
+First year members must complete the first 2 firearm safety and familiarization meetings; other than that, no. Even at the first few meetings, new members will begin shooting air rifles with their own individual coach by their side the second day.